-People seldom get through life without having to deal with some sort of serious personal problem.
 An Employee Assistance Program can give your employees a way to cope with personal issues that can have a negative impact on their job performance, such as work-related stress or problems outside of the workplace.
-With an EAP, employees have access to licensed, trained counselors to schedule in-person appointments or consult via the telephone.
+With an EAP, employees have access to licensed, trained counselors.

-Your employees will likely appreciate the fact that they have a resource they can use to discuss sensitive issues in complete confidence.
-With an EAP, the employer is not notified when an employee uses the service, so they don’t have to worry about endangering their job status or a potential “black mark” that could hinder their career.
+Employees will appreciate the fact that they have a resource to discuss sensitive issues in complete confidence.
+With an EAP, the employer is not notified when an employee uses the service.

-Employees theoretically have access to an EAP 24 hours a day.
-If they are interested in making an appointment with a counselor, the employee can typically arrange to see one within 24 hours in crisis situations, or within a day or two for routine concerns.
-Because the employee can call anytime, they do not have to worry about calling from a work phone.
+Employees have access to a Directions EAP crisis counselor 24 hours a day via a Crisis Telephone Line.
+If they are interested in making an appointment, the employee can typically arrange to see someone within 24 hours in crisis situations, or within a day or two for routine concerns.

 An EAP most often helps employees deal with issues outside of the workplace that can impact job performance.
-Many people deal with issues, including substance abuse, depression, marital strife and grief over the loss of a loved one.
-An EAP provides an outlet to help them resolve these issues, or at least learn to cope with them so they won’t impact job performance.
+Many people deal with issues, including substance abuse, depression, marital issues and grief over the loss of a loved one.
+An EAP provides an outlet to help them resolve these issues, or learn to cope with them so they won’t impact job performance.

-An EAP can also provide benefits to an employer.
-Because employees have access to a resource that can remedy a potentially debilitating problem, it can reduce absenteeism, turnover, grievances, terminations, medical disability and workman’s compensation claims, etc. As a result, you’ll have a happier, more productive workplace.
-You may also be able to minimize the cost of your health insurance plan, because employees can use the EAP to ward off stress-related illnesses, meaning fewer trips to the doctor.
+Because employees have access to a resource that can assist with decreasing the effects of life’s problems, it can reduce absenteeism, turnover, grievances, terminations, medical disability, etc. Workman’s compensation claims are also reduced.
+As a result, you’ll have a happier, more productive workplace.
+You may also be able to minimize the cost of your health insurance, because employees can use the EAP to ward off stress-related illnesses, meaning fewer trips to the doctor.